-- A. How to Make A Complaint - 1.
-School employees are required to promptly make a report to the AAO/Title IX Coordinator if they have reason to believe that a student has been discriminated against or harassed. - 2.
-Students (and others) who believe that they, or another student has been harassed or discriminated against should report their concern promptly to the AAO/Title IX Coordinator.

-- 3. The individual making the report must provide basic information in writing concerning the allegation of harassment or discrimination (i.e., date, time, location, individual(s) who allegedly engaged in harassment or discrimination, description of allegation) to the AAO/Title IX Coordinator. - 4.
-If an individual is unsure as to whether unlawful discrimination or harassment has occurred, or who need assistance in preparing a written complaint, they are encouraged to discuss the matter with the AAO/Title IX Coordinator. - 5.
-Individuals will not be retaliated against for reporting suspected discrimination or harassment, or for participating in an investigation.
-Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary action, up to and including discharge for employees, and expulsion for students. - 6.
-Individuals are encouraged to utilize RSU 40's complaint procedure.
-However, individuals are hereby notified that they also have the right to report incidents of discrimination or harassment to the Maine Human Rights Commission, 51 State House Station, Augusta, Maine 04333 (telephone: 207-624-6290) and/or to the federal Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109-3921 (telephone: 617-289-0111). - B. Complaint Handling and Investigation - 1.
-The AAO/Title IX Coordinator will promptly inform the Superintendent and the person who is the subject of the complaint (respondent) that a complaint has been received. - 2.
+- offensive, and requesting that the behavior stop.
+This must not prevent the employee from making an immediate complaint to the AAO/Title IX Coordinator. - 2.
+Any employee who believes they have been harassed or discriminated against should report their concern promptly to the AAO/Title IX Coordinator.
+A written complaint must include basic information concerning the allegation of harassment or discrimination (i.e., date, time, location, individual(s) who alleged engaged in harassment or discrimination, description of allegation). - 3.
+Employees who are unsure as to whether unlawful discrimination or harassment has occurred, or who need assistance in preparing a written complaint, are encouraged to discuss the matter with the AAO/Title IX Coordinator. - 4.
+Employees will not be retaliated against for reporting suspected discrimination or harassment, or for participating in an investigation.
+Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary measures, up to and including discharge. - 5.
+Any employee who believes they have been discriminated against or harassed is encouraged to utilize RSU 40's complaint procedure.
+However, employees are hereby notified that they also have the right to report incidents of discrimination or harassment to the Maine Human Rights Commission, 51 State House Station, Augusta, Maine 04333 (telephone: 207-624-6290) and/or to the federal Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109-3921 (telephone: 617-289-0111).

+B. Complaint Handling and Investigation

+- 1. The AAO/Title IX Coordinator will promptly inform the Superintendent and the person who is the subject of the complaint (respondent) that a complaint has been received. - 2.
 The AAO/Title IX Coordinator may pursue an informal resolution of the complaint with the agreement of the parties involved.
 Any party to the complaint may decide to end the informal resolution process and pursue the formal process at any point.
-Any informal resolution is subject to the approval of the parties and the Superintendent, who must consider whether the resolution is in the best interest of RSU 40 and the parties in light of the particular circumstances and applicable policies and laws. - 3.
-The AAO/Title IX Coordinator may implement supportive measures to a student to reduce the risk of further discrimination or harassment to a student while an investigation is pending.
-Examples of supportive measures include, but are not limited to, ordering no contact between the individuals involved or changing classes.
+Any informal resolution is subject to the approval of the parties and the Superintendent, who must consider whether the resolution is in the best interest of RSU 40 and the parties in light of the particular circumstances and applicable policies and laws.